 With the integration of fair trade principles into your outsourcing strategy, you can expect the following strategic benefits:

 - Assured continuity of your business operations.

 - Up to 40% savings on your payroll and other expenses.

 - Reliable, talented staff who speak fluent English.

 - Timely and exemplary delivery of customer service.

-The long-term impact of outsourcing with fair trade standards in mind can be observed in the way Rethink Staffing has been operating and managing their employees.
+The way Rethink Staffing has been operating and managing their employees is a good test case.
+It shows the long-term impact of outsourcing, with fair trade standards in mind.
 Agent happiness has been at the forefront of our corporate objectives.
 And, the happiness and gratitude among our employees are apparent every time that our CEO comes to visit our offices in the Philippines.